reconhub/reconhub.github.io/index.md

-The **R** **E**pidemics **Con**sortium (RECON) assembles a group of international experts in infectious disease modelling, Public Health, and software development to create the **next generation of analysis tools for disease outbreak analysis** using the [R software](https://www.r-project.org/).
+The **R** **E**pidemics **Con**sortium (RECON) assembles a group of international experts in infectious disease modelling, Public Health, and software development to create the **next generation of tools for disease outbreak analysis** using the [R software](https://www.r-project.org/).

 This includes packages specifically designed for handling, visualising, and